Information for patients

 What will happen during my exampination?

 Your Doctor will ask you to have a physical examination.
-This includes internal examination of your vagina.
+This includes an internal examination of your vagina.
 Your examination is essential to work out what is causing your pain, and to locate the precise pain-sensitive area.
+You will be given a choice to proceed with examination, and who undertakes this, where possible.
+A chaperone will also be in the room throughout the examination.

-If you are unable to tolerate the examination, you can ask your Doctor to stop at any time.
+If the examination is too painful, can ask the doctor to stop.
+You are free to tell the doctor to stop at any time.
 Any internal examination will only take place if you are comfortable for this to happen.

 What tests will be requested?